-- 270. PW 17-Dr. Katti was cross-examined as regards the contents of the letter Ex.
-139-A making reference to the fact that prosecutrix was brought by some social workers and RMO Dr. Maqsood from the relief camp to Godhra Civil Hospital.
-PW 10-Dr. Katti explained that Dr. Jamilaben, wife of RMO Dr. Maqsood, was a retired Medical Officer engaged in the social work.
+the contents of the letter Ex.139-A making ference to the fact that the prosecutrix was brought by some social workers and RMO Dr.Maqsood the relief camp to Godhra Civil Hospital.
+PW Dr.Katti explained that Dr.Jamilaben, wife of RMO Dr.Maqsood, was a retired Medical Officer engaged in the social work.
 She added that the two more ladies from the relief camp had accompanied the prosecutrix.
 Evidence shows that the fact of the sufferings of the prosecutrix had become known in Godhra Relief Camp and the said facts were sufficient to attract the attention of the social enthusiasts amongst the persons at Godhra Relief Camp.
-Nothing much, therefore, can be interpreted from the said facts disclosed in the cross-examination of PW 17-Dr. Katti. - 271.
-Cross-examination of PW 17-Dr. Katti further reveals that on 07.3.02 she learnt that the doctors from Civil Hospital had visited Godhra Relief Camp and Dr. Maqsood only asked her to examine the prosecutrix as it was .a case of rape.
+Nothing much, therefore, can be interpreted from the said facts disclosed in the cross-examination of PW 17-Dr.Katti.

+271 Cross-examination of PW 17-Dr.Katti further reveals that on 07.3.02 she learnt that the doctors from Civil Hospital had visited Godhra Relief Camp Dr.Magsood only asked her to examine the prosecutrix as it was a case of rape.
 Her evidence reveals that she was not knowing about the case of the prosecutrix and could only learn the said facts when the prosecutrix was brought to her.
-She flatly denied that the medical history recorded by her was given by the social workers and not by the prosecutrix.
-She further denied the suggestion that definite opinion can be given on the basis of record that the pxosecutrix was not raped. - 272.
-According to PW 17-Dr. Katti, there are four types of abrasions: scratches, grazes, pressure and impart abrasions, and they can be caused either by fall, scratching with the nails or contact with the thorn.
-She further explained that bright redness remains far 12 hours when the abrasion is fresh, and after 12 hours blood starts drying and scab formation starts and the scab is formed at the end of 24 hours: and for first 2 3 days the scab appears reddish brown.
-She added that falling off of the scab amounts to healing and it takes place after 7 days and the scab remains after 2 3 days but the healing has taken place, According to her, all abrasions had scab formation present.
-She agreed with the proposition revealed in the Essentials of Forensic Medicine 6 Toxicology by Dr. K. S. Narayan Reddy, 20th Edition, 2001 that 4 to 7 days epithelium grows and covers defect under the scab and after 7 days scab dries, shrinks and falls off.
-Even on reading her evidence in conjunction with evidence of DW 3-Dr. Geetaben Pisagar, her opinion that the injuries noticed were 4 to 5 days old remains undisturbed. - 273.
-PW 17-Dr. Katti further deposed that she did not add or substract anything on her own in the medical history so given by the patient.
+She flatly denied that the medical history recorded by her was by the social workers and not by the prosecutrix.
+She further denied the suggestion that Repaired definite opinion can be given on the basis of the cord that the prosecutrix was not raped.

+According to PW 17-Dr.Katti, there are four types of abrasions: scratches, grazes, pressure and impart abrasions, and they can be caused either by fall, scratching with the nails or contact with further explained that bright thorn.
+She the redness remains for 12 hours when the abrasion is fresh, and after 12 hours blood starts drying and scab formation starts and the scab is formed at the end of 24 hours; and for first 2 - 3 days the scab appears reddish brown.
+She added that falling off of the scab amounts to healing and it takes place after 7 days and the scab remains after 2 - 3 days but the healing has taken place.
+According to her, all abrasions had scab formation present. agreed with the proposition revealed in the Essentials of Forensic Medicine & Toxicology by Dr.K.S.Narayan Reddy, 20th Edition, 2001 that 4 to 7 days epithelium grows and covers defect under the scab and after 7 days scab dries, shrinks and falls off.
+Even on reading her evidence in conjunction with evidence of DW 3-Dr.Geetaben Pisagar, her opinion that the injuries noticed were 4 to 5 days old remains undisturbed.

+PW 17-Dr.Katti further deposed that she did act add or substract anything on her own in the medical history so given by the patient.
 Whatever was not disclosed, she added, was not recorded by her.
-It appears f r o m her evidence that she had not questioned the prosecutrix as to how CLW or the abrasions were caused and therefore there were no disclosures from the prosecutrix, and consequently no recording of such facts was made in the case-papers (Ex.138).
+It appears from her evidence that she had not questioned the prosecutrix as to how CLW or the abrasions were caused and therefore there were no disclosures from the prosecutrix, and consequently no recording of such facts was made in the case-papers (Ex.138).